tylerwu2222/WLGYO/README.md

 Each game also ends on an educational screen where users can learn more trivia about the idiom.

 ### Idiom Swap
-Players try to identify the incorrect word in an idiom and
+Players try to identify the incorrect word in an idiom and replace it with the correct word.

 ### Idiom Descramble
 Players try to identify an idiom from a jumble of words under a time limit.